aspose-barcode/Aspose.BarCode-Products/barcode/en/android-java/_index.md

 url: /android-java/
 title: Barcode Android API | Scan or Generate Barcodes
-description: Android barcode scanner library to recognize different kinds of 1D, 2D and Postal barcodes.
-Scan barcodes at any angle from Android apps.
+description: Android barcode scanner library to recognize different kinds of 1D, 2D, and postal barcodes.
+Scan barcodes at any angle in Android apps.
 weight: 440
 ---